-Under the leadership of the Vice President for Student Affairs and Dean of Students, the Division for Student Affairs (DSA) interacts with students throughout all phases of the student lifecycle.
+Under the leadership of Dr. M.L.
+"Cissy" Petty, Vice President for Student Affairs and Dean of Students, the Division for Student Affairs (DSA) interacts with students throughout all phases of the student lifecycle.
 DSA's integrated approach is to provide a cohesive student experience built upon three core values: genuine collaboration, a comprehensive approach to problem-solving, and most important, putting students at the center of the work.

 Over 7,500 students living on the Foggy Bottom and Mount Vernon campuses make our residence halls the dynamic intersection of city and school!
 Campus Living and Residential Education (CLRE) will find the right housing option for you to ensure your academic success.